Ernst Thälmann Pioneer Organisation: History

 In November 1989, there was unrest in the cities of the GDR, such as the Monday demonstrations in Leipzig.
 The evening before the GDR's 40th anniversary, the traditional parade of torches by the FDJ was accompanied by cries of "Gorbi, Gorbi!"
 (These events, as well as FDJ and Pioneer songs, are shown in the German language film Good Bye Lenin!).
 The pioneers' chairman, Wilfried Poßner, who had led the organisation for the last four years, resigned.
 He was succeeded by Birgit Gappa, who was given the task of reforming the organisation but became its last leader.
 In August 1990, after the fall of the Berlin Wall and shortly before German reunification, the Ernst Thälmann Pioneer organisation was dissolved.
 Since then, there have been no pioneer organisations in Germany.

 Slogan and greeting

-The pioneers' slogan was Für Frieden und Sozialismus seid bereit – Immer bereit" ("For peace and socialism be ready – always ready").
-This was usually shortened to "Be ready - always ready".
+The pioneers' slogan was Für Frieden und Sozialismus seid bereit – Immer bereit ("For peace and socialism be ready – always ready").
+This was usually shortened to Seid bereit – immer bereit!
+"Be ready - always ready!".
 This was recited at the raising of the flag.
-One person said the first part, "Be ready!": this was usually the pioneer leader, the teacher or the head of the local pioneer group.
+One person would say the first part, "Be ready!": this was usually the pioneer leader, the teacher or the head of the local pioneer group.
 The pioneers all answered "Always ready", stiffening their right hand and placing it against their forehead with the thumb closest and their fingers facing skywards.